dylanmc/CryptoBook/src/4_FilesAndCiphers.md

 `lazy evaluation`, and it's a really powerful feature of Cryptol, and you'll see it's used quite a bit.

-This is _almost_ the Viginere cipher: we're shifting our plaintext a different amount each time, but we're getting the shift amount from `[0 ..
+This is _almost_ the Vigenère cipher: we're shifting our plaintext a different amount each time, but we're getting the shift amount from `[0 ..
 10]` repeated, instead of a key string turned into indexes.

-See if you can finish the implementation of the Viginere cipher based on what you know about Cryptol now.
+See if you can finish the implementation of the Vigenère cipher based on what you know about Cryptol now.

 It should start like this: